AngleProtocol/merkl-docs/distribute-with-merkl/create-multiple-campaigns.md

 - The assets you'd like to incentivize
 - Any [customization options](../merkl-mechanisms/customization-options.md) you'd like to apply

-We'll save this configuration and generate the corresponding **keys** needed to launch your campaigns in bulk, which we'll share via a GitHub Gist.
+We'll save these configurations and generate the corresponding **keys** needed to launch your campaigns in bulk, which we'll share via a GitHub Gist.

 Once configured, you'll be able to create multiple campaigns at once, all sharing the same base parameters: